In a Nutshell:

 Check Current Price

 Are you a bigger or taller person with a mobility issue?
-Have you been struggling to find a chair that’s big enough to be comfortable for you, yet agile enough to be easy to use?
+Have you been struggling to find a chair that’s big enough to be comfortable for you yet agile enough to be easy to use?

-If you answered yes to either of those questions, then Medline’s Bariatric Wheelchair might be just what you’ve been looking for!
+If you answered yes to either of those questions, then Medline’s Bariatric Wheelchair might be what you’ve been looking for!

 Ready to take a closer look?
 Let’s jump right in!

-An Overview of the Medline Bariatric Wheelchair
+Key Features of the Medline Bariatric Wheelchair

 While no wheelchair ever made can claim to be truly stylish, you can tell the design team put some thought into this model’s aesthetic.